 We quickly get ready before we will be picked up from our hotel at 5:15, of course checking that all the essentials are with us:

 Voucher for the balloon flight... yes! :-)

 We are ready to go!
 I put on a light sweater as there is a chill in the air this early in the morning, and a sweater is really needed.
-Underneath it I wear a thin t-shirt, because as soon as you land and the sun has come out, it does get warm very quickly.
+Underneath it I wear a thin t-shirt, because when the sun comes out, it does get warm very quickly.

 There are quite a few people gathered here, and quite a few balloons as well!
-The organisation is very good however; and we are swiftly assigned to 'our' balloon, where we receive a thorough safety briefing from our pilot, which is a very experienced lady ballooner from Bristol in England.
+The organisation is very good however; and we are swiftly assigned to 'our' balloon.
+At the balloon we receive a thorough safety briefing from our pilot, which is a very experienced lady ballooner from Bristol in England.
 She has been ballooning all over the world, and I feel safe in her hands right away.

 preparing our hot air balloon

 After the safety briefing we wait while our hot air balloon is being prepared for the flight, and it is quite an interesting process to watch!
 We freely walk around the field of balloons, looking at the preparations and seeing all these balloons in their different stages of readiness.
 And I am feeling nervous and excited all at the same time, as soon we will be off in 'our' balloon!
 This is not my first hot air balloon flight, but still....

 We are not the only balloon here, around 20 balloons are here today, which happens each morning in Bagan, weather permitting of course (from mid October to early April).
 There are three balloon companies operating when we were here: 'Balloons over Bagan' (the red balloons), 'Golden Eagle Ballooning' (yellow balloons) and 'Oriental Ballooning', which we fly with, having the green balloons.